Ian H. Henderson

 Ian Henderson has taught and studied Historical Jesus Research, early Christianity and the New Testament at McGill University since 1988.
 The author of Jesus, Rhetoric and Law (1996), he publishes on Mark’s Gospel and on religious aspects of Greco-Roman (Sophistic) Rhetoric.
-He also has research interests in Argumentation Theory and Translation Theory in relation to contemporary Christian receptions of Scripture especially among Canadian indigenous peoples.
-Since 2008 he has participated in the research project “Religious Individualization in Historical Perspective” of the Max Weber College in Erfurt.
+He also has research interests in Argumentation Theory and in Translation Theory in relation to contemporary Christian receptions of Scripture especially among Canadian indigenous peoples.
+From 2008 to 2019 he participated in the research project “Religious Individualization in Historical Perspective” of the Max Weber College in Erfurt.
 His current research focuses on Mark’s Gospel as a manual for leadership formation, and on audience definition in the canonical gospels.

-A native of Winnipeg, he studied Greek and Latin at the University of Manitoba.
+Originally from Winnipeg, he studied Greek and Latin at the University of Manitoba.
 After theological studies in Scotland (St. Andrews), he returned to Canada, to begin research in Second Temple Judaism and early Christianity at McMaster University under Ben F. Meyer, E.P.
 Sanders and A.I.
 Baumgarten.
 He followed Professor Sanders to complete a D.Phil. in Oxford, with further studies under Klaus Berger and Gerd Theissen in Heidelberg.
 He has taught as a Guest Professor at the University of Erfurt, and in the Roman Catholic Faculty of Theology, Erfurt, Germany.
 He has also taught students for ministry at the Big Beaver House Bible Camp, Kingfisher Lake, ACC Diocese of Keewatin and more recently at the Arthur Turner Training School, Iqaluit, Nunavut, ACC Diocese of the Arctic.
-He has been a Visiting Researcher at the Université de Strasbourg.
+He was a Visiting Researcher at the Université de Strasbourg.